 Trial and Error

 Pay attention to your room’s unique acoustics, and be prepared to make adjustments based on listening tests.
 Don’t be afraid to change the subwoofer’s orientation or adjust the crossover and phase controls to fine-tune your system’s performance.
+Remember, it’s always a good idea to experiment and trust your ears when setting up your subwoofer.

 Integration with Audio Systems